sentrilite/sentrilite/README.md

 # Sentrilite: Redefining EDR/XDR Through Observability, AI-LLM insights and Real-Time Response

+A programmable observability layer for Linux systems — monitor files, users, processes, ports, or IPs with custom rules, and turn kernel-level activity into real-time reports and insights.

 Thank you for choosing **Sentrilite** for advanced lightweight server and endpoint monitoring.
 The README covers Agent and Kernel Modules - installation guide.
 Website: https://sentrilite.com